holderlb/graph-stream-generator/README.md

 The Graph Stream Generator (GSG) generates multiple streams of graph vertices and edges according to subgraph patterns that can be partitioned across different streams.

-Author: Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@eecs.wsu.edu.
+Author: Dr. Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@eecs.wsu.edu.

 ## Input File